wp-plugins/healcode-mindbody-link/readme.txt

 === HealCode MINDBODY Link ===
 Contributors: healcode_wordpress
 Donate link: http://healcode.com/
-Tags: HealCode, MINDBODY, add HealCode, insert Service Link, insert Link, add Service Link, add Service Links, add Login, MINDBODY Login, MBO, mindbody api, mindbody website integration, MINDBODY Widgets, pear, pilates, schedule, Service Links, soap, yoga
+Tags: HealCode, MINDBODY, add HealCode, insert HealCode Link, insert Link, add Links, add HealCode Link, add HealCode Links, add Login, MINDBODY Login, MBO, MINDBODY API, MINDBODY website integration, MINDBODY website, MINDBODY Widgets, pear, pilates, schedule, HealCode Links, soap, yoga, timetable
 Requires at least: 3.0
 Tested up to: 4.1
 Stable tag: trunk
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-With our My Account, Buy Now or Cart links, your clients will be able to stay on your website to make purchases and manage their accounts.
+With our Login | Register, Buy Now, or Cart links, your clients will be able to stay on your website to make purchases and manage their accounts.
 Our links will make those transactions happen behind-the-scenes in your MINDBODY account.

 == Description ==

-**Now developers and non-developers alike can add a HealCode Service Link, including a "Login" link, to the main navigation menu!**
+**Now developers and non-developers alike can add a HealCode Link, including a Login | Register link, to the main navigation menu!**

-This plugin lets you add either a "My Account" link, "My Cart" link, or a "Buy Now" link to the end of your navigation menu.
+This plugin lets you add either a Login | Register link, Cart link, or a Buy Now link to the right-most end of your navigation menu.
 These links will pull up the HealCode Consumer Cart, which allows your clients to purchase pricing options from your MINDBODY account, login to their MINDBODY accounts from your website, and to create new MINDBODY accounts from your website.

 HealCode syncs with your MINDBODY account and can display MINDBODY information including classes, enrollments, appointments, staff biographies, class/enrollment descriptions, and more.
 See our other WordPress plugin, [HealCode MINDBODY Widget](https://wordpress.org/plugins/healcode-mindbody-widget/ "HealCode MINDBODY Widget").

-*Keep in mind that if you want to add "Buy Now" links to a Pricing page, you will need to either use our other plugin, [HealCode MINDBODY Widget](https://wordpress.org/plugins/healcode-mindbody-widget/), or the traditional installation method [here](https://healcode.zendesk.com/hc/en-us/articles/203040594-Configuring-a-Service-Link-e-g-a-Buy-Now-link-or-My-Account-link-for-deployment).*
+*Keep in mind that if you want to add Buy Now links to a Pricing page, you will need to either use our other plugin, [HealCode MINDBODY Widget](https://wordpress.org/plugins/healcode-mindbody-widget/), or the traditional installation method [here](https://healcode.zendesk.com/hc/en-us/articles/203040594-Configuring-a-Service-Link-e-g-a-Buy-Now-link-or-My-Account-link-for-deployment).*

 **NOTE** You will need a HealCode account to use this plugin.
 Visit [HealCode](http://www.healcode.com/ "HealCode") to sign up!
 If you are a developer, you can learn more about our Developer Partner program [here](http://www.healcode.com/developer-signup/).

 = Plugin Features =
-* Ability to add one Service Link to the end of the navigation menu
+* Ability to add one HealCode Link to the end of the navigation menu
 * Link can be targeted with CSS
 * Link text can be adjusted or replaced with an image

-= Buy Now, My Account, and Cart link Features =
-([see this page for a description of our Widgets and Consumer Cart](https://healcode.zendesk.com/hc/en-us/articles/202867484--What-are-Service-Links-i-e-Buy-Now-links-My-Account-links-and-Cart-links-))
+= Buy Now, Login | Register, and Cart link Features = ([see this page for a description of our Widgets and Consumer Cart](https://healcode.zendesk.com/hc/en-us/articles/202867484--What-are-Service-Links-i-e-Buy-Now-links-My-Account-links-and-Cart-links-))

-Service Links are links you put on your website to provide the following, specific functions:
+HealCode Links are links you put on your website to provide the following, specific functions:

-The **My Account link** provides a client the ability to log in and see their account information.
-Once "in" the My Account area, they can view their contact info, update their credit card, view their schedule, view their purchase history or view their account balances.
-When the My Account Link is first clicked, it brings up the login screen of the HealCode Consumer Cart.
+The **Login | Register link** provides a client the ability to log in and see their account information.
+Once in the My Account area, they can view their contact info, update their credit card, view their schedule, view their purchase history or view their account balances.
+When the Login | Register Link is first clicked, it brings up the login screen of the HealCode Consumer Cart.

 The **My Cart link** provides a client the ability to view their cart and any items that are in it.